MartinYeung5/HIB-COVID-19/README.md

 * for the implementation, i want to implement to the city that suffer from COVID-19 seriously.

+## Future Plan
+1. The system will not only use in handling COVID-19, but also can use at different public health issues.

 Please feel free to contact me if you have interest in this project.
 Welcome student/experts to join it and contribute.